manjulananduri/manjulananduri.github.io/_posts/2023-10-22-chatgpt-jokes.md

 44. I used to be a baker, but I couldn't make enough dough.
 45. What do you call a fish that wears a crown?
 King Mackerel.
-46. I'm friends with all electricians.
-We have good current connections.
 47. I stayed up all night to see where the sun went.
 It finally dawned on me.

 ## Dad Jokes